Declarative, Fully Managed Data Streaming Pipelines

 5. Consistency: Striim delivers consistent data across all targets, maintaining accuracy through precise merges, updates, and deletes.

-6. Portability: Striim can be deployed in our fully managed service, or run in your own cloud a multi-node cluster containerized with kubernetes.
+6. Portability: Striim can be deployed in our fully managed service, or run in your own cloud as a multi-node cluster containerized with Kubernetes.

 Monitoring and Reliability

 Are your reports stale?
 Is data missing or inconsistent?
-Striim allows you to drill down into these metrics and gives you out-of-the-box slack alerts so your pipelines are always running on autopilot.
+Striim allows you to drill down into pipeline metrics and provides out-of-the-box Slack alerts so your pipelines are always running on autopilot.
+Book a demo or start a free trial to see it in action.